-You don't need to dress as elegantly as Ralph Lauren to succeed as a style-conscious older man, but following a few of his habits won't hurt.
+You don't need to dress with full Ralph Lauren style to succeed, but following a few of his habits won't hurt.
 You can start with crisp, long-sleeve button-downs (it's fine to roll the sleeves up), good loafers or lace-ups, and a subtle but quality watch.

 The War on Our Skin: How to Protect It

 A recent study, published by The National Center for Biotechnology Information, highlighted the incredible assault that our skin experiences every minute of every day.
 Aging skin is especially vulnerable, so men of our age need to be aware of the need to protect it.
 Some of the internal and external factors that affect our skin are genetics, cellular metabolism, hormones and metabolic processes, chronic light exposure, pollution, ionizing radiation, and chemicals.
 That's a full-on assault every day of the year.
 And if you're a little older, the effects are even worse.
 The redistribution of fat through gravity and the loss of bony skeleton support affects the shape and condition of your face.